-A right of appeal should be offered providing it is lodged within a 7 day period from the date of the subcommittee decision being provided to the complainant and the member or Trustee against whom the complaint has been made.
+A right of appeal should be offered providing it is lodged within a 7-day period from the date of the sub-committee decision being provided to the complainant and the member against whom the complaint has been made.
 The appeal needs to be lodged in the form of a written representation for the committee to consider.
 An appeal can be lodged either by the person who made the complaint or by the person against whom the complaint has been made.

 The appeal can include a request for a right of reply as well as written representations.

 For the appeal, the Chair will convene a meeting of three Trustees (including him/herself).
 This should not include those who were involved in the initial investigation.

-The person raising the appeal will be offered a verbal right of reply, if s/he wishes to take this up then s/he will be asked to attend a meeting with the appeal panel.
-Where the verbal right of reply involves the member or Trustee against whom the complaint has been made, s/he will be offered the option to attend with a companion who may also speak in a personal capacity.
+The person raising the appeal will be offered a verbal right of reply, if he or she wishes to take this up then he or she will be asked to attend a meeting with the appeal panel.
+Where the verbal right of reply involves the member against whom the complaint has been made, he or she will be offered the option to attend with a companion who may also speak in a personal capacity.

 The whole issue will be summarised and the person making the appeal will be given the opportunity to speak.
-The appeal panel will review the decision based only on the facts included in the original hearing, taking into account any mitigating circumstances, and then make a final decision, which must be communicated in writing to both parties.
+The appeal panel will review the decision based only on the facts included in the original hearing, taking into account any mitigating circumstances, and then make a decision, which must be communicated in writing to both parties.
+This decision will be final, and the matter will then be considered closed.